Sam Mayer: NASCAR O'Reilly Auto Parts Series

+Mayer started his 2026 season with a 31st place DNF at Daytona.
+He won the pole at both Atlanta races and spring Las Vegas race.

+On September 22, 2026, Mayer signed with JRM to return to the No. 1 Chevy in 2027.

+Other racing

+In 2020, Mayer made a TA2 Trans-Am start at Road America and suffered a hairline fracture in his wrist during a race-ending crash.

 Personal life

 Mayer's father Scott Mayer, also a race driver, is the founder of QPS Employment Group and Accelerate Professional Talent Solutions, Mayer's primary sponsor in the Xfinity Series.
-As of 2023, the company has 57 branches across eight states and employs thousands of associate employees, one of the largest employment firms in the Midwest.
+As of 2023, the company has 57 branches across eight states and employs thousands of associate employees, making it one of the largest employment firms in the Midwest.